Foolproof Board and Batten Walls: A Step By Step Guide

 Foolproof Board and Batten – Step 2

 Then we simply measured the distance between the bottom of the 1×4 and the top of the baseboards.
 Be sure you measure each and every space before you make your cuts.
 Some boards were a quarter inch shorter or longer depending on the floors.
+Because the boards were lightweight, we didn’t feel the need to use a stud finder and nail them into the wall studs.

 Foolproof Board and Batten – Step 3